arash-esfandiari/kubernetes-demo/README.md

 -   To host on your local machine, you need VM on your local machine to deploy a simple cluster containing only one node.
 In this case, we are using Docker.

--   Minikube is a lightweight Kubernetes implementation.
+-   Additionally, we need lightweight Kubernetes implementation.
+Minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

 ## Requirements